eserie/wax-ml/CONTRIBUTING.md

 Contributing to Wax
 ===================

-You can contribute to WAX by asking questions, proposing practical use cases or by contributing to the code.
+You can contribute to WAX-ML by asking questions, proposing practical use cases or by contributing to the code.
 You can have a look at our
 [Developer Documentation](https://wax-ml.readthedocs.io/en/latest/developer.html).

-`WAX` contributing guidelines are a fork of
-[Astropy's CONTRIBUTING](https://github.com/astropy/astropy/blob/main/CONTRIBUTING.md)
-that we have adapted to `WAX` requirements.
+`WAX-ML` contributing guidelines are a fork of [Astropy's CONTRIBUTING](https://github.com/astropy/astropy/blob/main/CONTRIBUTING.md) that we have adapted to `WAX-ML` requirements.

 Reporting Issues
 ----------------

-When opening an issue to report a problem, please try to provide a minimal code example that reproduces the issue along with details of the operating system and the Python, NumPy, and `WAX` versions you are using.
+When opening an issue to report a problem, please try to provide a minimal code example that reproduces the issue along with details of the operating system and the Python, NumPy, and `WAX-ML` versions you are using.

 Contributing
 ------------

-So you are interested in contributing code to the `WAX` Project?
+So you are interested in contributing code to the `WAX-ML` Project?
 Excellent!
-We love contributions! `WAX` is open source, built on open source, and we'd love to have you hang out in our community.
+We love contributions! `WAX-ML` is open source, built on open source, and we'd love to have you hang out in our community.

 **Imposter syndrome disclaimer**: We want your help.
 No, really.